 If you are looking for more ways to round this drink off in style then consider some of the following ideas:

-- A side helping of Baileys truffles – the ultimate in Irish Cream indulgence.
+- Baileys truffles - A couple of these served on the side ensures the ultimate in Irish Cream indulgence.

-- Shattered chocolate-covered coffee beans (hit them briefly using a pestle and mortar).
+- Shattered chocolate-covered coffee beans: Hit them briefly using a pestle and mortar and scatter over the whipped cream.

-- Baileys whipped cream – add a splash of the good stuff to the cream before whipping.
+- Baileys whipped cream: Add a splash of the good stuff to the cream before whipping.
+Go for 15ml Irish cream per 50ml cream.

-- Make a vegan Irish mocha using Baileys Almande rather than classic Baileys Irish Cream, replacing the milk with either almond milk or oat milk (look for the barista edition) and using vegan chocolate.
+- Vegan Irish mocha: Use Baileys Almande rather than classic Baileys Irish Cream, replace the milk with either almond milk or oat milk (look for the barista edition) and use vegan chocolate.

-- Get fruity with an orange truffle Bailey Irish Cream mocha or use some orange infused dark chocolate.
+- Baileys Chocolate Orange Mocha: Get fruity by using orange truffle Baileys Irish Cream or use orange infused dark chocolate.

-- Or opt for a luxuriously rich and chocolatey hot Baileys drink by using Baileys Chocolat Lux in place of regular Baileys Irish Cream.
+- Double chocolate Baileys Mocha: Opt for a luxuriously rich and chocolatey hot Baileys drink by using Baileys Chocolat Lux in place of regular Baileys Irish Cream.

-- Add a small dash of peppermint extract to turn it into a boozy peppermint mocha latte.
+- Boozy peppermint mocha: Add a small dash of peppermint extract to turn it into a boozy peppermint mocha latte.
 As extracts can vary in strength, I suggest adding ⅛ teaspoon of extract at a time and tasting until you are happy with the level of mint flavour.

 Have you made this Irish mocha latte featuring real chocolate and Baileys with coffee?
 I hope you enjoyed it - please leave a comment and/ or rating below if you did.
 I do value hearing how readers get along with my recipes.